No. 40 Squadron RNZAF: C-130J-30 Super Hercules

 The Lockheed Martin C-130J Super Hercules was announced as the replacement for the C-130Hs in June 2019 with delivery occurring in 2024.
 The RNZAF opted for the stretched C-130J-30 model that has an extra 4.6-metre longer fuselage, providing space for an additional two pallets of extra freight.
 The five new C-130J-30 Super Hercules were delivered to the RNZAF from September-December 2024.
 The first Super Hercules, NZ7011 arrived at RNZAF Base Whenuapai and has begun familiarisation flights to various airports around New Zealand.
 A further two Super Hercules, NZ7012, and NZ7013, arrived at Whenuapai on 30 September 2024, with the final two aircraft delivered by the end of 2024.

-Future procurement
+Airbus A321 XLR

-The RNZAF is looking at a suitable replacement for the two 757-2K2 aircraft.
-In December 2024 the Boeing 737 MAX 8 and Airbus A321neo were shortlisted, with the new aircraft being intended to enter service by the end of 2027.
-This was earlier than initially planned, with the program being brought forward due in part to difficulties maintaining the 757s.
+In 2025 Judith Collins the Minister of Defence announced that the New Zealand government had selected the Airbus A321XLR to replace the two Boeing 757s.
+The new aircraft are expected to be in service with the RNZAF by 2027.